 Connecting the dots of data allows healthcare organizations to predict what a patient might need next (just as an airline predicts your meal selection and desired seat choice based on data).
 People want these types of experiences.
 Patients—especially those with multiple comorbidities—want tools such as apps that can guide them through their care journey.

 Seventy percent of healthcare consumers are "concerned about data privacy and commercial tracking associated with my online activities, behaviors, location and interests.

 Establishing agency and trust

-Healthcare payers and providers are customising digital experiences, but they haven’t mastered providing the transparency people want.
-Organisations need to provide people with the choice to determine whether they want to choose their own experience or not.
+Healthcare payers and providers are customizing digital experiences, but they haven’t mastered providing the transparency people want.
+Organizations need to provide people with the choice to determine whether they want to choose their own experience or not.
 When they choose their own experience, how is that information used during the care experience and after?

 Bind health insurance allows people to better understand out-of-pocket costs for not just for a provider, but for an entire set of services.
 They use a comprehensive claim history to model costs and provide a “total cost to me” figure that includes everything from facility charges to lab testing.
 Patients gain insight into exactly what they are paying for before they choose a provider or service.

 Data sharing for the greater good

 MIDATA, a nonprofit cooperative that serves as a trustee for data collection, helps to ensure citizens’ control over their personal data.
 Members with an account can grant access to their personal data to actively contribute to medical research and clinical studies.
 Users select which data they want to share.
 Members are informed and can participate in decision making processes—and they can withdraw their personal data at any time.
 All datasets are encrypted and only the user can access his or her data set.

 What can healthcare leaders do next?